GULibrarySandbox/digital-tools/content/analysis/text.md

 {% include alert.html text=relatedworkshops color="warning" %}

 {% capture textanalysis %}

-Text and data mining has become a significant part of the `Digital Humanities`.

 - **[NVIVO](https://www.griffith.edu.au/student-computing/available-software)**: version 12 integrates with Endnote and other tools